MarkGuldhammer/engage-frontend-interview-assignment-mk-II/README.md

 # To-dos

-- Guy is teleported to Start/Goal when pressing the "Start" button while the tween animation is active.
+- Guy is teleported to Start/Goal when pressing the "Start button" while the tween animation is active.
 Should instead just stop, and start moving in the opposite direction.
 - Add sprite animations to Guy when he is idle or moving.
-- Add text field which changes the time of the tween animation and maybe a dropdown to add/change the easing of the tween.
+- Add fields to manipulate time/easing/etc. of the tween animation.